Khoja Zufar: Early life

-Selim I, and the Ottoman sultan was impressed by the young Zufar and sent him to Constantinople where he was put in command of several vessels to attack the Portuguese.
+Selim I. The Ottoman sultan was impressed by the young Zufar and sent him to Constantinople where he was put in command of several vessels to attack the Portuguese.
 He was then sent to Cambaya (Khambhat) where he became good friends with King Bahadur Shah of Gujarat.
 He was also the captain of the king.

-Around 1527, Khoja Zufar took refugee in Diu, where he was met with great respect, and with him he had 300 000 "cruzados" and 600 Turkish soldiers.
+Around 1527, Khoja Zufar took refuge in Diu, where he was met with great respect, and with him he had 300 000 "cruzados" and 600 Turkish soldiers.

 War with the Portuguese

 In February 1531, Khoja Zufar and Ottoman Admiral Mustafa entered the harbor of Diu, a Portuguese island fortress on the coast of the Gujarat Sultanate in what is now Western India.
 In 1532, Zufar established himself in Gujarat, and obtained privileges in Surat and Diu, becoming the general of the Muslim forces.
 Here he was known as "Khoja Sofar of Surat".
 He initially cooperated with the Portuguese who put him in charge of Diu, but when he heard of Hadım Suleiman Pasha's naval expedition, he betrayed the Portuguese and joined Suleiman.
 Among the sailors of Suleiman were many of Venetian origin.
-Prior to Zufars change of allies, he had been very offended by Suleiman Pashas arrogance.
+Prior to Zufar's change of allies, he had been very offended by Suleiman Pasha's arrogance.